 The impact of social distancing to limit the spread of Covid-19 has had a marked impact on the UK’s demand for electricity.

-The closure or restriction of industrial and business activity has reduced usual consumption patterns by 20% or more.
+The closure or restriction of industrial and business activity has reduced usual consumption patterns by up to 20% or more.
 For example, on 15 April, the UK recorded our lowest-ever demand requirement of 15.2GW (on 15 April 2019, it was 22.2GW).

 But as well as hardship, this situation also brings opportunities.